syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Template.docx")

-'Get the text body of first section
+'Gets the text body of first section

 Dim textbody As WTextBody = document.Sections(0).Body

-'Get the table
+'Gets the table

 Dim table As IWTable = textbody.Tables(0)

-'Iterate through table rows
+'Iterates through table rows

 For Each row As WTableRow In table.Rows

 For Each cell As WTableCell In row.Cells

-'Set the text direction for the contents
+'Sets the text direction for the contents

 cell.CellFormat.TextDirection = Syncfusion.DocIO.DLS.TextDirection.Vertical